Strategies for Better Patient Flow and Cycle Time

-If there were CPT codes for searching for information and supplies, waiting for resources to become available and providing non-visit-related services, patient flow per-minute reimbursements while you're waiting for a urinalysis result or an available exam room; while you're looking for a lost X-ray film or a chaperone; and while you're returning calls and authorizing refills.
+If there were CPT codes for searching for information and supplies, waiting for resources to become available and providing non-visit-related services, patient flow wouldn't matter so much.
+Imagine getting per-minute reimbursements while you're waiting for a urinalysis result or an available exam room; while you're looking for a lost X-ray film or a chaperone; and while you're returning calls and authorizing refills.
 Your practice's financial picture would look much rosier.

 Unfortunately, CPT is not that comprehensive, and reimbursement from Medicare and private payers is dropping, leaving your practice with shrinking profit margins.
 With no sign of an uptrend in the foreseeable future, a growing number of family physicians around the country are concluding that their best opportunity for increasing income and decreasing overhead lies within their own offices.
 By studying patient flow, they've been able to increase efficiency and uncover hidden capacity and, as a result, generate more visit revenue, cut expenses and improve their patients' satisfaction as well as their own.